AndresNeron/SudokuSolver/README.md

 Added to this, i'm adding functionalities related to playing the game as end user.

-You will can select your color palette in the the options.
+You will can select your color palette in the options.
 Wait, it's coming soon.